vishalmidya/WQS_SiRF/WQS-SiRF-vignette.md

 ## The aim of this algorithm

-1. To recover the mixture effect (joint mixture effect in apriori selected direction - WQS or overall mixture effect - qgcomputation)
+1. To recover the mixture effect (joint mixture effect in apriori hypothesized direction - WQS or overall mixture effect - qgcomputation)
 2. To recover the 3<sup>rd</sup> order interaction of `V1`, `V3`, and `V11`.
 3. To recover the thresholds for the construction of the interaction.
 4. To estimate the effect of the interaction on the outcome.